Last Updated: Oct 09, 2023 Views: 2707

 • Strengths: factors that make a company more competitive than its rivals, and the capabilities and resources that the company can use effectively to achieve is performance objectives.

-• Opportunities: favorable current or prospective situation in the external environment (trends, changes, etc) that permit the company to enhance its competitive position.
+• Opportunities: favorable current or prospective situations in the external environment (trends, changes, etc) that permit the company to enhance its competitive position.

 After listing strategic factors in these four categories, the SWOT analysis then analyzes the factors and identifies strategic possibilities.
 This is done by evaluating strengths in light of opportunities, weaknesses in light of opportunities, strengths in light of threats, and weaknesses in light of threats.
 The result of this analysis indicates the degree of strategic change the company must make.